flamescape/ss15-kipcast/docs/development-journal.md

 ### 12:33:45
 It is snowing at John and Björns house.
 John makes a great joke: "What is this, Static Showdown or Static _SNOWDOWN_??".
 High fives were exchanged.
 Gareth was sour that it was not snowing at his house.

+## Sunday

+### 0:23:46
+Björn showed Gareth a cat gif, Gareth was overjoyed and needed some 'alone time' for a moment.